 What if I have a life threatening situation?

-Life threatening energy assistance is available throughout the year based on available funding.
-Life threatening energy assistance is for households with a member requiring life threatening medical equipment to be operational or whose whose medical condition would cause a life threatening situation during extreme summer or winter temperatures.
+Life threatening energy assistance is available throughout the year if funding allows.
 Life threatening households must meet LIHEAP eligibility and the criteria listed below for medical equipment or medical condition.

 To be eligible for medical equipment life threatening energy assistance, you must provide:

-bullet A statement dated within the last 60 days from a licensed health care professional verifying the medical equipment is prescribed, no battery backup is available and the situation is life threatening without the medical equipment.
+bullet A statement or records from a licensed health care professional dated within the last 60 days verifying the medical equipment is prescribed, no battery backup is available, and the situation is life threatening without the medical equipment.
 And

-bullet A verified active cutoff order for the utility that operates the medical equipment.
+bullet A verified active cutoff order for the provider that operates the medical equipment.

 To be eligible for medical condition life threatening energy assistance, you must provide:

-bullet A statement dated within the last 60 days from a licensed health care professional verifying the household member has a pre-existing medical condition that requires heating or cooling and the situation is life threatening without the utility service.
+bullet A statement or records from a licensed health care professional dated within the last 60 days verifying the household member has a pre-existing medical condition that requires heating or cooling and the situation is life threatening without the utility service.
 And

 bullet A verified active cutoff order for the utility that operates the heat in the winter or the cooling in the summer.
 And